Ghetto benches: Introduction of ghetto benches

 Demonstration of Polish students demanding implementation of ghetto benches at Lwów Polytechnic in 1930s.

-While the Polish government initially opposed the segregation policies, the universities enjoyed significant level of autonomy and were able to impose their local regulations.
+While the Polish government initially opposed the segregation policies, the universities enjoyed a significant level of autonomy and were able to impose their local regulations.
 Ghetto benches were officially sanctioned for the first time in December 1935 at the Lwów Polytechnic.
 Following several violent attacks against the Jewish students, school officials ordered that they sit in separate sections, under threat of expulsion.
 Penalties were imposed on those who stayed away from classes in protest against segregated seating.
 The move to legalize ghetto benches was contested by the Jewish community, which saw it as a dangerous precedent.
 Ghetto benches were criticized by Jewish members of the Sejm.
 In January 1936, a delegation of representatives of the Jewish community of Lwów met with Poland's Education Minister, who promised to discuss the issue with school administrations, and in February 1936 the ghetto-bench order was cancelled by the Lwów Polytechnic's academic senate.

 This setback for the segregationist cause did not stop attempts to establish ghetto benches in other Polish universities.
 Demands for segregated seating were again raised by the OZON-led Union of Young Poland (Związek Młodej Polski), the ND All-Polish Youth, and other nationalist youth organizations.
-The Ministry of Education in Warsaw was opposed to the ghetto benches, declaring numerus clausus a violation of the constitution, and Polish Minister of Education stated that: "Student ghettos would not be introduced at the Polish Universities."
+The Ministry of Education in Warsaw was opposed to the ghetto benches, declaring numerus clausus a violation of the constitution, and the Polish Minister of Education stated that: "Student ghettos would not be introduced at the Polish Universities."
 However, in light of the continuing serious riots at the university, which the Ministry condemned as "zoological patriotism," the Ministry slowly gave in and decided to withdraw its opposition, hoping that the introduction of the ghettos would end the riots.
 The ethno-nationalists finally won their campaign for ghetto benches in 1937 when by Ministry decision universities were granted the right to regulate the seating of Polish and Jewish students.
 On October 5, 1937, the Rector of Warsaw Polytechnic ordered the establishment of the institution of ghetto benches in the lecture halls.
 Within a few days, similar orders were given in other universities of Poland.